 Mr. Flaherty has been selected as one of the “Top 100 Trial Lawyers” in Illinois by the American Trial Lawyers Association and among the top 1 percent of all lawyers nationwide by the National Association of Distinguished Counsel.
 He has been named a “Super Lawyer” since 2005 by survey of his peers, signifying that he is among the top 5 percent of all Illinois lawyers in the field of personal injury litigation.
 Most recently, Mr. Flaherty was selected as a "Super Lawyer" in 2020.
 He has also been named a “Leading Lawyer in Personal Injury, Workers’ Compensation and Medical Malpractice” by survey of his peers, a distinction likewise limited to the top 5 percent of all lawyers who practice in Illinois.
 He was selected by Law & Lawyers Magazine as one of the top five lawyers in all practice fields and one of the top four lawyers in Personal Injury Litigation/Workers' Compensation from Kane, Kendall and DeKalb counties in Illinois.
 Kinnally Flaherty Krentz Loran Hodge & Masur, P.C. is the only law firm with two members named among the top five lawyers in the tri-county area.

-Based on his extraordinary legal experience, competency, reputation and ethical standards, Mr. Flaherty has been selected a Best Attorney by the Best Attorneys of America and one of the "Top 10" personal injury lawyers in his county by The American Institute's Personal Injury Division.
+Based on his extraordinary legal experience, competency, reputation and ethical standards, Mr. Flaherty has been selected as a Best Attorney by the Best Attorneys of America and one of the "Top 10" personal injury lawyers in his county by The American Institute's Personal Injury Division.
 He has received the highest evaluation from AVVO with a “10.0 Superb” rating.
 He has also received the highest rating from his peers for skill and integrity with an AV Preeminent designation by Martindale-Hubbell.
 He has been voted to the Board of Managers of the Illinois Trial Lawyers Association and to the Board of Directors of the Kane County Bar Association.
 He was president of the Kane County Bar Association in 2007 - 2008.
 He also has been appointed by the Illinois Supreme Court to its Committee on Character and Fitness, Second District.